GSA/open-gsa-redesign/_apidocs/searchgov-results.md

   | Parameters                      | Description
   | :--								| :--
   | include_facets      			| The default is `false`.
 To enable facet features, set this to `true`
   | audience                        | Returns results that match any of the specified terms in the Audience field.
 Ex. `audience=students, policymakers` would return results with an audience of students **or** policymakers.
-Accepts a comma-separate list of strings.
+Accepts a comma-separated list of strings.
   | content_type                    | Returns results that match any of the specified terms in the Content Type field.
-Ex. `mime_type=article, blog post` would return results with a content type of article **or** blog post.
-Accepts a comma-separate list of strings.
+Ex. `content_type=article, blog post` would return results with a content type of article **or** blog post.
+Accepts a comma-separated list of strings.
   | mime_type                       | Returns results that match any of the specified terms in the mime_type field, which indicates the file type of the document.
-Ex. `content_type=text/html, application/pdf` would return results with a mimetype of text/html **or** application/pdf.
-Accepts a comma-separate list of strings.
+Ex. `mime_type=text/html, application/pdf` would return results with a mimetype of text/html **or** application/pdf.
+Accepts a comma-separated list of strings.
 [Read about common mimetypes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
   | searchgov_custom1               | Returns results that match any of the specified terms in the searchgov_custom1 field.
-Accepts a comma-separate list of strings.
+Accepts a comma-separated list of strings.
   | searchgov_custom2               | Returns results that match any of the specified terms in the searchgov_custom2 field.
-Accepts a comma-separate list of strings.
+Accepts a comma-separated list of strings.
   | searchgov_custom3               | Returns results that match any of the specified terms in the searchgov_custom3 field.
-Accepts a comma-separate list of strings.
+Accepts a comma-separated list of strings.
   | tags                            | Returns results that match any of the specified terms in the tags field.
-Accepts a comma-separate list of strings.
+Accepts a comma-separated list of strings.

 ## Expected Results